 Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
 Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Adding moisture isn’t the only factor when it comes to humidification in the home.
 You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity, too, so why settle for anything less than ideal comfort?
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
+A whole-home humidifier circulates the moisture more reliably and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

-- Promote an ideal environment for indoor plants to flourish.
+- Create a good environment for indoor plants to flourish.
 Proper humidification can help your plants live longer.

 There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
 It’s not as difficult as you might think, so why not get started right away?
 Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 If you have questions about how a humidifier can help your Lawrence home, give Scott Temperature a call at 785-269-0465 to learn more.